Stankonia: Music and style

-While OutKast's previous albums were considered to be laid-back, mellow efforts, Stankonia contains faster, more high-energy tempos, partially to reflect the "chaotic times" at the turn of the 21st century.
-The group took note of new, harder drugs hitting the hip hop scene and teenagers using ecstasy, cocaine, and methamphetamine.
+While OutKast's previous albums were considered to be laid-back, mellow efforts, Stankonia contains faster, more high-energy tempos, partially to reflect the "chaotic times" at the end of the 20th century.
+The group took note of new, harder drugs hitting the hip-hop scene and teenagers using ecstasy, cocaine, and methamphetamine.
 Big Boi reflected, "Niggas living this life at a fast speed don't know what's going on around them.
 If you live fast, you gonna come out of here real fast, so the music need to show that."
-While recording Stankonia, the band refrained from listening to hip hop, "That music was starting to sound real comfortable.
+While recording Stankonia, the band refrained from listening to hip-hop, "That music was starting to sound real comfortable.
 There wasn't any adventure to it."
 Instead, the duo drew influence from musicians such as Jimi Hendrix, Little Richard, Prince, and George Clinton, as well as Clinton's Parliament-Funkadelic collective.
 However, the band refrained from producing a throwback sound with the record and instead hoped to utilize these influences in a modern, experimental fashion.
 André 3000 stated that "I don't want this to be the generation that went back to '70s rock.
 You gotta take it and do new things with it."